Aisling McCarthy looks at how the POPI Act will affect marketers in 2019.

 - Be clear that you are requesting consent for a specific purpose, such as contacting them about insurance policies

-- Give consumers a clear way to express their choice, such as clicking a button or marking a checkbox
+- Give consumers a clear way to express their choice by giving them the option to click a button or mark a checkbox

 - Keep records of when and how consent was obtained and exactly what it covers